Most employers don't like to take hiring risks, especially in today's litigious society where employment laws may be loosely interpreted.

 The best option is to manage the elements of your work history that would raise their concerns.

-Your goal is to make those elements that might move your resume to the discard file.
+Your goal is to minimize or eliminate those elements that might move your resume to the discard file.

 These strategies, below, make those red flags less obvious and less threatening.